two-7182/synchrony/README.md

 Our model can recognize 4 angles: `0`, `45`, `90` and `135` degrees.
 The connection between neurons which are recognizing `0` and `45` degrees angles is stronger than the connection between `0` and `90` neurons.

 ## What about synchrony?
 Our simulations confirmed that stronger connected neurons fire more synchronously.
-You can make sure of that, if you run simulations with different input stimuli.
+Try running the simulations with different input stimuli, to make sure of that!

 ## Code structure
 the folder `src` contains all files needed to run a model.
 We will briefly describe each of them.